gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 So it's confirmed.

+Remember when I said at the beginning:

+>  That's the core idea behind DTrace: it exists to answer questions *we did not know we would need to answer*.

+This is a perfect example: we would never add an OpenTelemetry trace or a log to the `.Len()` function ahead of time - that would be too costly and almost never useful.
+But DTrace can dynamically instrument this function when we need it.

 The fix is easy: collect all files into the slice and then sort them once at the end:

 ```